What is Our New 'Normal'?

 This time has allowed me the opportunity to really reflect on what I love doing at work and at home.
 I realized how quickly I can get wrapped up in work and forget about the balance that I need in my life.
 I miss seeing all our amazing patients but I have really enjoyed connecting with my family and friends again - at a safe and socially acceptable distance.

 Currently, I have weekly video calls with my group of friends that I normally would see once a month.
 Being able to connect on a more frequent basis has been amazing.
 Plus, I can't help but smile when my niece gets upset if the phone call is not on video and she can't show me her stickers.
 This human connection is so important to me and truly being present in these moments has been amazing.

-As there is more talk and information being provided on what the new normal will be when we return to work, I start to get a little anxious.
-There is a safety aspect I want to make sure everyone feels when coming into the clinic, but also I do not want to lose these connections as the hussle and bussle of work emerges.
+As more talk and information is provided on what the new normal will be when we return to work, I start to get a little anxious.
+There is a safety aspect I want to make sure everyone feels when coming into the clinic, but I also do not want to lose these connections as the hustle and bustle of work emerges.

-Also I wanted to share a sneak peak of what has happened at the clinic while we have been apart - complete face lift - floors have been sanded, walls been painted and a little purging to help create space.
+Also, I wanted to share a sneak peek of what has happened at the clinic while we have been apart - complete facelift - floors have been sanded, walls been painted and a little purging to help create space.
 I can not wait for everyone to see it in person and this is a nice new normal here - bright and light :)

 If you know of anybody else who would benefit from following, please feel free to share this blog with them.